Abdulnakholo/Abdul-portfolio/README.md

 ## About Me

 I am a Data Scientist and Machine Learning Engineer with a strong foundation in mathematics and computer science.
-I specialize in data wrangling, signal processing, biomedical data analysis, and building AI-driven solutions.
+I specialize in data wrangling, data analysis, signal processing, biomedical data analysis, and building AI-driven solutions.
 I am passionate about using data to solve real-world challenges, especially in healthcare, agriculture, finance, and e-commerce industries.

 Currently based in Lithuania, I am open to remote or on-site opportunities across Europe and beyond.